OctopusDeploy/blog/blog/2018-08/script-step-packages/index.md

 A real example scenario we have at Octopus HQ is pushing packages to NuGet.

-The release process for (as an example) our Octopus.Client .NET library is to push the package to a NuGet repository.
+The release process for, as an example, our Octopus.Client .NET library is to push the package to a NuGet repository.
 For our `Test` environment, we push to a private MyGet feed, and then for our `Production` release we push to [nuget.org](https://www.nuget.org/packages/Octopus.Client/)

 This involves two packages:
 - `NuGet.CommandLine` from nuget.org, which we need to extract to run `nuget.exe push`